-This Information Statement is furnished by Mississippi Power Company (Company) in connection with the 2016 Annual Meeting of Shareholders and any adjournment or postponement thereof.
-The meeting will be held on May 18, 2016 at 10:00 a.m., Eastern Time, at the offices of the Company's affiliate, Georgia Power Company, 241 Ralph McGill Boulevard, N.E., Atlanta, Georgia 30308.
-This Information Statement is initially being provided to shareholders on or about April 12, 2016.
-The Information Statement and the 2015 Annual Report also are available on the internet at www.mississippipower.com/ about-us/financials.
+This Information Statement is furnished by Mississippi Power Company (Company) in connection with the 2017 Annual Meeting of Shareholders and any adjournment or postponement thereof.
+The meeting will be held on May 17, 2017 at 10:00 a.m., Eastern Time, at the offices of the Company's affiliate, Georgia Power Company, 241 Ralph McGill Boulevard, N.E., Atlanta, Georgia 30308.
+This Information Statement is initially being provided to shareholders on or about April 13, 2017.
+The Information Statement and the Company's Annual Report on Form 10-K for the year ended December 31, 2016 (2016 Annual Report) are also available on the internet at www.mississippipower.com/about-us/financials.

-At the meeting, the shareholders will vote to elect nine members to the Board of Directors and will transact any other business that may properly come before the meeting.
+At the meeting, the shareholders will vote to elect seven members to the Board of Directors and will transact any other business that may properly come before the shareholders.
 The Company is not aware of any other matters to be presented at the meeting; however, the holder of the Company's common stock will be entitled to vote on any other matters properly presented.

-All shareholders of record on the record date of April 4, 2016 are entitled to notice of and to vote at the meeting.
+All shareholders of record on the record date of April 3, 2017 are entitled to notice of and to vote at the meeting.
 On that date, there were 1,121,000 shares of common stock outstanding and entitled to vote, all of which are held by The Southern Company (Southern Company).
 There were also 34,210 shares of \$100 preferred stock and 1,200,000 shares of depositary preferred stock, each depositary share representing one-fourth of a share of preferred stock, outstanding on that date.
 With respect to the election of Directors, all of the outstanding shares of preferred stock are entitled to vote as a single class with the Company's common stock.
 Each share of outstanding common stock counts as one vote and each share of outstanding preferred stock counts as one-half vote.
 The Company's charter provides for cumulative voting rights in the election of Directors.